 Workout 7: Water Sports on Windstar

-Why It's Great: Paddleboarding, waterskiing, wakeboarding and kayaking are available via a water sports platform on all six Windstar ships.
-The platform and its various (complimentary) equipment are used frequently on Caribbean sailings, and they're typically available at least two days on each Mediterranean voyage -- weather permitting, of course.
+Why it's great: Paddle-boarding, water skiing, wakeboarding and kayaking are available via a water sports platform on all Windstar ships.
+The platform and its various (complimentary) equipment are used frequently on Caribbean sailings, and they're typically available at least two days on each Mediterranean voyage, weather permitting.

-Also Consider: Seabourn and Star Clippers also have retractable water sports platforms with similar options.
+Also consider: Seabourn, SeaDream, Ritz-Carlton Yacht Collection and Star Clippers also have retractable water sports platforms with similar options.

 Workout 8: Ballroom Dancing on Cunard

 Why it's great: Cunard's ballroom dancing has attracted dancers from around the world for good reason.
 Queen Mary 2's elegant Queens Room is the biggest and best ballroom at sea.
 It spans the full width of the ship and has a wooden floor, which makes it easier to dance for hours.

 If you're new to ballroom dancing, lessons taught by acclaimed professional dancers are available daily in a wide variety.
 They also offer other genres (cha-cha, waltz, foxtrot, rumba, country and western line dancing, and '70s style).
 No partner, no problem.
 Cunard's gentleman hosts are on hand during lessons.